< Go to Backpacking Water Treatment

 This gravity system works surprisingly fast.
 We timed the filtration process in both the two and four-liter systems.
 We tried to make it as even as possible by raising the dirty bag so that the hose fell straight to the clean bag with no coil of hose on the ground, making the fall line the same for the tests.
 It took 1:50 for the entire 2L system to work and 3:05 for the 4L system.
 We also timed just a single liter moving through the filter, and that took exactly one minute.

-Including the storage bag, the 4L system weighs 12 ounces, which is one of the lightest filters we tested, being beaten only by the Katadyn Gravity Camp, chemical treatments and compact straw systems like the LifeStraw and the Sawyer Mini.
+Including the storage bag, the 4L system weighs 12 ounces, which is one of the lightest filters we tested, being beaten only by the Katadyn Gravity Camp and now the Autoflow has shed some weight and is a mere 10.9oz.
+Chemical treatments and compact straw systems like the LifeStraw and the Sawyer Mini are also lighter, but have a different purpose.
 This makes the GravityWorks a great choice for hiking and backpacking since it does not weigh you down.

 Differences in the 4L and 2L Systems